Square Dance Clothing Styles

 A sash is worn by the lady to indicate to the other dancers and the caller that they are dancing in the left hand position. (traditionally the mans side)

-The colour of the sash is most commonly blue but not mandatory.
+The colour of the sash is most commonly blue but not a requirement.
 The choice of colour can be to make it stand out from the shirt colour or pattern.

 Ladies shoes must be clean, low-heeled or flat-heeled shoes or jiffies of a type that will not mark or damage the floor.
 Spike or small type heels are banned (heels must be a minimum 25 mm long in all dimensions in contact with the floor surface).